KDIA: History of the original KDIA

-Use of the KDIA call sign had a prior history in the San Francisco Bay area, and was most recently used on 1310 AM by a station that began broadcasting as KLS in 1922.
-In 1945, it changed its call letters to KWBR and changed its format to focus on an African-American audience.
+The KDIA call sign had an earlier history, as late as 1997, in the San Francisco Bay area.
+It was previously assigned to a station at 1310 AM, that began broadcasting in 1922 as KLS, and which in 1945 changed its call letters to KWBR and changed its format to focus on an African-American audience.
 In 1959, it was bought by the owners of Memphis radio station WDIA, and the call letters were changed to KDIA.
 During the 1960s through the 1980s, the station was the premier soul and funk station in the San Francisco Bay Area.
 The station helped launch the careers of such musicians as Sly and the Family Stone.
 Its tagline at that time was "KDIA, Lucky 13."

 For four months in 1984-85 the station was owned by Adam Clayton Powell III, during which time it carried the call letters KFYI and broadcast an all-news format.
 In the early 1990s KDIA was co-owned by then mayor of Oakland, California, Elihu Harris with then California State Assembly Speaker Willie Brown.
 In 1992, Oakland journalist Chauncey Bailey returned to the Bay Area to work as public affairs director and newscaster on KDIA.
 Bailey later became the editor of the Oakland Post and was murdered on the streets of downtown Oakland.